Three Chinese Poets

-Three Chinese Poets is a book of poetry by the titular poets Wang Wei, Li Bai and Du Fu translated into English by Vikram Seth.
-The Three Poets were contemporaries and are considered to be amongst the greatest Chinese poets by many later scholars.
+Three Chinese Poets is a 1992 collection of Vikram Seth's English translations of poetry by Wang Wei, Li Bai and Du Fu.

+These three poets were contemporaries and are considered to be among the greatest Chinese poets by many later scholars.
 The three have been described as a Buddhist recluse, a Taoist immortal and a Confucian sage respectively.
 Though this trichotomy has been criticised as simplistic and artificial, it can act as a guiding approximation.
-They lived in the Tang Dynasty and the political strife at that time affected all of their lives very much and this impact is evident in the poetry of all three.
+They lived in the Tang dynasty and the political strife at that time affected all of their lives very much and this impact is evident in the poetry of all three.
 It is not clear whether Wang Wei and Li Bai ever met, but they had a mutual friend in Meng Haoran.
-Li Bai and Du Fu did meet and in fact Du Fu greatly admired Li Bai.
+Li Bai and Du Fu did meet and Du Fu greatly admired Li Bai.

-In the introduction of Three Chinese Poets, Seth talks about the influence of translations on his life and work; that while sometimes he has been so moved by a translation that he learnt another language to read the original, he doubts that he would ever be able to do this as much as he wished to.
-However, he says that Charles Johnston's translation of Aleksandr Pushkin's Eugene Onegin, Richard Wilbur's translation of Molière's Tartuffe and Robert Fitzgerald's translation of the Iliad have helped him enter worlds without which would have been out of his reach.
-He states that he avoided the style and philosophy of the famous translations by Ezra Pound which was to read and deeply understand a poem then to create an approximate translation inspired by the original - the judge of the merit being whether the new poem is a good poem in the new language.
-Instead he wanted to follow the example of the translators mentioned above to retain a greater fidelity and to try to preserve structure such as rhyme.
-He stresses that while he has tried not to lose meaning, he has often failed, explaining that because each word is much more important in poetry, the problem of losing associations of words is much greater than when translating prose.
-He also makes note that any satisfaction derived from the tonality of the poems is necessarily lost because of the non-tonality of English.
+In the introduction to Three Chinese Poets, Seth, who has a Stanford ABD in Chinese studies and has translated other Chinese works, talks about the influence of translations on his life and work.
+He highlights Charles Johnston's translation of Aleksandr Pushkin's Eugene Onegin, Richard Wilbur's translation of Molière's Tartuffe and Robert Fitzgerald's translation of the Iliad.
+He writes that he wanted to avoid the approach taken by Ezra Pound, which was to prioritise creating a good poem, using an approximate translation based on the translator's deep understanding of the poem.
+Seth preferred to follow the example of the translators he admired, prioritising fidelity and preserving formal features such as rhyme.
+He stresses the difficulty of preserving meaning and word associations when translating poetry.
+He also notes that any satisfaction derived from the tonality of the original poems is necessarily lost because of the non-tonality of English.

+Eleven of Seth's translations of Du Fu from this volume were later included in the first section of The Rivered Earth (2011), a collection of libretti written by Seth and set to music by Alec Roth.